-Yellow jackets and other wasp species are found -- and feared -- across North America.
-Although their sting will sting is you are stung, yellow jackets are not naturally aggressive to humans, so generally will not attach people or animals unless they are provoked or feel threatened themselves.
+Yellow jackets and other wasp species are found—and feared—through across North America.
+Although their sting will hurt if you are stung, yellow jackets are not naturally aggressive to humans, so generally will not attack people or animals unless they are provoked or feel threatened themselves.

-While providing their young with meals made up of various insects, the wasps are also providing a natural pest control - targeting insect pests such as flies, grubs, caterpillars, and weevils.
-In this way, they are being beneficial for farms and gardens that could otherwise be decimated by crop-destroying insects.
+While providing their young with meals made up of various insects, the wasps also provide a natural pest control targeting insect pests such as flies, grubs, caterpillars, and weevils.
+In this way, they are beneficial for farms and gardens that could otherwise be decimated by crop-destroying insects.

 If you expect to be an area with wasps for any reason, you can help protect yourself by wearing long sleeves and long pants so that little skin is exposed, not wearing fragranced perfumes, deodorants, or shampoos, and staying away from flowering plants.
 If a wasp does come near, the worst thing you can do is attempt to swat at it; it is better to remain calm and still, and move slowly away.
-However if you are attacked by stinging insects -- now is the time to run as fast and as far as you can - indoors, or into a shaded area.
-If a wasps gets into your vehicle, stop as slowly and carefully as conditions allow and open all the windows.
+However, if you are attacked by stinging insects, now is the time to run as fast and as far as you can, indoors or into a shaded area.
+If a wasp gets into your vehicle, stop as slowly and carefully as conditions allow and open all the windows.
 If you are able to safely get out of the car, you may even want to turn it off, get out, and leave all doors and windows open until it departs.

 If wasps have built a nest too close for human comfort, a non-toxic method of nest control involves enclosing the nest at night—when wasps are least active—in heavy plastic, then severing it from its attachment point, dropping it into plastic "bag," and sealing it.
 The wasps can then be killed by freezing the bag/nest or sitting it out in open sun for a couple of days.

 You can also build your own wasp trap if they are a nuisance in your yard.